 Now is not the time to ask about benefits or salary.
 Initial interviews, until you have an offer, are about selling yourself to the employer until you are the key applicant they want to hire.
 You do not have any power until that time and will just show that your emphasis is not on being a good fit but just on what is in it for you.

 The interviewer is bringing the call to an end but there has been no talk of a next step.
-Speak up – express your enthusiasm for moving forward and ask about the next step.
-Find out if you can follow up with the employer and ask for contact information if you have yet to receive it.
+Speak up!
+Express your enthusiasm for moving forward and ask about the next step.

 These steps will guide you successfully through the telephone interview.
 Remember, do not leave your interview to chance – prepare now for success!